 Jimmy Dean Original Pancakes & Sausage On A Stick

 Though the numbers on the nutrition facts may not look too bad, a simple glance at the ingredients puts this breakfast entree in jeopardy.
-These sausage and pancake sticks are filled with potential carcinogens and fattening ingredients.
+These sausage and pancake sticks are filled with trans-fat-containing partially hydrogenated soybean and cottonseed oil.
 Unlike a whole grain pancake and a side of breakfast protein, these sticks lack the nutrients that will keep your body full and satisfied until it’s time for your next meal.

 Breakfast Meats N Cheeses

 These sides and add-ons are some of the easiest ways to ruin a perfectly healthy and well-balanced meal.
 They’re filled with frightening additives, enormous amounts of salt, and extremely alarming supplies of cholesterol.
 If you’re trying to get that flat belly, cutting out these saturated-fat filled products will definitely help.